My approach to litigation and how I treat clients are guided by the following principles:

 I’m prepared for trial but poised to settle

 However, despite the improbability of trial, the best practice is to develop every case with the expectation of trial because doing so optimizes the likelihood of settling on favorable terms.
-Of course, sometimes parties are unable to reach a resolution and going to trial is necessary.
+Of course, sometimes parties cannot reach a resolution, and going to trial is necessary.
 In that instance, our preparation allows us to smoothly transition to the trial phase of the case with well-developed themes and a strategy for winning.

 I don’t make promises

 I am committed to being open and honest with my clients at every stage of their case.
 To win business or placate a client, some lawyers sugarcoat their advice, over-promise, or fail to speak hard truths about the merits of a client’s case.
 I don’t.
 Clients can rely on me to be completely candid about the strengths and weaknesses of their cases–even when they don’t want to hear it.

 I believe in fighting hard but fair.
 Attached to every engagement letter a new client signs is a copy of the Texas Lawyer’s Creed.
 This creed is an aspirational code of conduct that aims to promote civility and fair play within the legal profession.
 While not mandatory—lawyers are not formally punished for failing to adhere to the creed—most attorneys strive to adhere to its precepts.
 I certainly do.